-The Chair and members of these committees are non - executive directors, and are appointed by the Board.
+The above committees are exclusively comprised of non-executive directors.
+Members, including the chairperson are appointed by the Board and serve at the discretion of the Board and for such term or terms as the Board determines.
 Global Internal Audit provides independent and objective assurance around ANZ's risk management and control effectiveness, and its primary reporting line is to the Audit Committee.

-ANZ's Chief Executive Officer (CEO) creates and delegates powers to various executive management committees, several of which perform functions that support the Risk Committee.
+Executive management committees are responsible for co-ordination of risk matters for each of the areas of risk management.
 The executive committees most relevant to the risks described above and overall capital management at ANZ are as follows: